Admissions Office

 In addition to submitting documents for the admission file, students must submit financial documents (no more than six months old) for I-20 purposes:

 3. Applicants must submit a ‘Certification of Financial Responsibility form’ addressed to LC State before an I-20 will be issued.
+Forms can be found on the International Admissions webpage (https://www.lcsc.edu/international/international-applicants/international-admission).

 4. LC State will accept scanned financial documents.
-However, U.S. embassies and Consulates require original documents to issue student visas.
+However, U.S. Embassies and Consulates require original documents to issue student visas.